-You can always contact a professional company like K&D Roofing to perform an inspection, but it’s also important that you know what to look for as a homeowner.
+You can always contact a professional company like K&D Roofing to perform a free roof inspection, but it’s also important that you know what to look for as a homeowner.
 In this post, we’re going to cover everything you need to know about performing a roof inspection.

 In short, there aren’t too many different things that you need to account for in roof inspection.
 Outside of damage caused by storms, wind, hail, or trees, the only other thing that often renders shingles useless is age.
 Here are a few key areas to start:

 Each of these different indicators can mean something different altogether, but they all can lead to serious damage and a leaky roof over time.
 Here’s a more in-depth look into each item.

 Checking in on your roof’s gutters is the least glamorous part of roof inspection, but it can be one of the most important.
 Poor management of your home’s gutters will likely lead to roof leaks.